|Synonyms||Tetrasodium phosphonoethane-1-2-dicarboxylate and hexasodium phosphonabutane-1,2,3,4-tetracarboxylate|

 Phosphono Carboxylate Mixture (PCM) is a chlorine stable, multifunctional water treatment product designed to control ferrous metal corrosion and mineral scale deposition in open evaporative cooling towers.

-Phosphono Carboxylate Mixture (PCM) can be used also in closed cooling systems and chilled water systems.
+- Phosphono Carboxylate Mixture (PCM) can be used in closed cooling systems and chilled water systems.

 Phosphono Carboxylate Mixture (PCM) is soluble/miscible in Water and Ethylene glycol in all proportion.